 When the body grows, body mechanics change…

+Imagine if the legs grow an inch.
+Automatically it will feel different when kicking the ball.
 If your knees are not bent enough then you will end up connecting on the top of the toes, which is where the air pocket is.

 No matter how strong a player is, if they connect on the air pocket of the shoe there will be less power in the kick.

 Having a harder shot in soccer doesn’t come from being strong and big.
+Instead, a powerful kick comes from striking the ball the right ways.

-Ages 12 and under have a harder time getting power even when striking correctly.
+Ages 10-12 and under have a harder time getting power even when striking correctly.
+So be patient when younger, it will come.

 One reason kids have a harder time is because they haven’t grown into their adolescent body yet.

-I’ve seen some of the smallest HS, college and pro players have the hardest shot, because they put all of these tips together.
+Ages 14+ regardless of size have gained more muscle, even if they are small.
+Therefore, I’ve seen some of the smallest HS, college and pro players have the hardest shot, because they put all of these tips together.

 Core strength for maintenance & striking power